Foreign Correspondents' Club of Japan

-The Foreign Correspondents' Club of Japan (FCCJ) was started in 1945 to provide infrastructure for foreign journalists working in Post-World War II Japan.
-Historically, the club has been located in the area around Ginza.
+The Foreign Correspondents' Club of Japan (FCCJ) established in 1945 to provide support to foreign journalists working in Post-World War II Japan has historically been situated in the vicinity of Ginza, Tokyo.

 Today, the club offers a workroom facility, a library, a restaurant, a bar, and a steady stream of local and international speakers and panels, for its members.
-Its facilities are housed on the 19th and 20th floors of the Yurakucho Denki North Building in Yūrakuchō.
+Its facilities are housed on the 5th and 6th floors of the Marunouchi Nijubashi Building near the Imperial Palace.

 FCCJ publishes the monthly No. 1 Shimbun.

 Presidents

 Past presidents include legendary war correspondent John Rich, leading "China watcher" John Roderick, later editor of the Chicago Sun-Times Frank Devine, 1951 Pulitzer Prize winner Max Desfor, and Burton Crane, also well known as a singer for Columbia Records, singing Japanese-language versions of popular Westerns songs of the day, becoming known as the "Bing Crosby of Japan".

 Membership

-Club membership is around 2,000, with over 300 foreign correspondents (and their Japanese counterparts) as well as over 200 professional associates, mostly working for local media.
-Associate members number around 1,500 and include entrepreneurs, business executives, other professionals as well as authors and artists.
+Club membership is around 1,450, with over 240 foreign correspondents (and their Japanese counterparts) as well as over 160 professional associates, mostly working for local media.
+Associate members number around 1,050 and include entrepreneurs, business executives, other professionals as well as authors and artists.
+Daniela Kaneva was the first foreign female correspondent officially accredited to Japan.